The University of Cincinnati Libraries offer many ways to create and access digital resources in a variety of spaces across campus.

 College of Engineering and Applied Science Library

 Hours: Info-Commons is open 24 x 7.
-After CEAS Library hours, it is available to CEAS students, staff, and faculty via card swipe.
+After CEAS Library closes, CEAS users must use key card swipe to access.

 Elze L. Schulze Info Commons at the Chemistry-Biology Library

-Hours: Info-Commons is open 24 x 7.
-After Chem-Bio Library hours, it is available to graduate students & faculty in Chemistry and Biology via card swipe.
+Hours: Open 24 x 7.
+After Chem-Bio Library closes, available to graduate students & faculty in Chemistry and Biology via key card swipe.